Curl Cheatsheet

 6<p>You should be redirected automatically to target URL: <a href="/cookies">/cookies</a>.
 If not click the link.

 Let’s inspect the file, if cookie is saved.
-The contents of the file would be as follows -
+The contents of the file -

 causes curl to continue following the redirect.